christophgil/ZIPsFS/README.md

-For testing, copy an image file with the following command:
+For testing, you can copy an image file (png,jpg) and find the downscaled version in the branch

-    cp file.png ~/test/ZIPsFS/mnt/

-Auto-generated files can be viewed in the example configuration by listing the contents of:

-    ls ~/test/ZIPsFS/mnt/ZIPsFS/a/
+   <mount point>/ZIPsFS/c/

-Note that some of the conversions may require Docker support.
-ZIPsFS must be run by a user belonging to the *docker* group.
+Note that some of the conversions may require Docker support and membership of the *docker* group.

 ### Handling Unknown File Sizes in Virtual File Systems